rohanisaac/calibrate/README.md

 # calibrate
+Calibrate Raman signal (relative wavenumber (1/cm)) using Neon line spectrum.
+Reference data from CRC Handbook of Chemistry and Physics [1]

-Calibrate Raman signal with Neon peaks, could easily be generalized to other data and other line sources.
+Note: Could easily be generalized to other data and other line sources.

 Note: Since only care about peak position, ignore all backgrounds in line spectrum of Neon

 Requires
 --------